 This has resulted in a significant change to the VAT processes used for numerous businesses, especially those that relied on spreadsheets to comply with VAT obligations in the past.
 There are numerous software options available that can help with this.

 5. Reduced VAT rate

-As this period is in the middle of a tax year, good record keeping will need to be maintained to ensure accurate corporate tax and VAT returns.
+With ongoing changes, good record keeping will need to be maintained to ensure accurate corporate tax and VAT returns.